-Either direct sun exposure or chemical salts in the water can burn up the leaves.
+Direct sun exposure or chemical salts in the water can burn up the leaves.
 Using RO water helps not just peperomia but all delicate houseplants in general.

-Old leaves discolor and the plant looks dull and slow-growing
+Old leaves discolor, and the plant looks dull and slow-growing

 Yellowing of leaves is a typical sign that the plant isn’t getting enough nutrients.
 Give it a light balanced fertilizer to improve the NPK levels for a few weeks.
 Rainwater misting regularly is also helpful.
 If it’s a mature plant, you can repot it with a lot of good slow-release organic manure.

-Tips to grow Peperomia Hope problem-free
+Tips for growing Peperomia Hope problem-free

-- Despite succulent leaves and stems Peperomia Hope needs consistent watering
+- Despite succulent leaves and stems, Peperomia Hope needs consistent watering

 - Keep the soil well draining to avoid water logging